---

 ## How to Tailor a Cover Letter in Under 10 Minutes

-2. **Swap your evidence (Step 3).** Pick two or three of your accomplishments that best match this posting's requirements.
-Plug them into the body paragraphs.
+2. **Swap the evidence:** pick the two or three accomplishments that match this posting's requirements.

-3. **Swap the company detail (Step 4).** Replace the "why this company" paragraph with something specific to the new employer.
+3. **Swap the company detail:** replace the "why this company" paragraph with research on this employer.

-4. **Swap the closing.** Adjust your sign-off to reference the specific role or team by name.
+4. **Swap the closing:** name the specific role or team you're applying to.

-Create a "base letter" document with your five strongest accomplishments at the top.
-When a new posting comes in, pick the two that match best and plug them in.
+Create a base-letter document now.
+List your five strongest accomplishments at the top.
+When a posting comes in, pick the two that match best and plug them in.
+You'll have a tailored letter before your coffee gets cold.

 ## Cover Letter Mistakes That Get You Rejected

-Before you send your next cover letter, run through this list as a final check.
-Read the letter out loud once.
-You'll catch errors your eyes skip.
+Before you send your next cover letter, read it out loud once.
+You'll catch the wrong company name, the clunky sentence, and the typo your eyes skip every time.

 ## Write the Letter, Land the Interview

-A tailored cover letter is a competitive advantage because most people skip it or paste a generic template.
+That's the whole system: **research, problem-solution hook, evidence, why-this-company, confident close.** Five steps, 20-30 minutes, one tailored letter at a time.
+A real cover letter is a competitive advantage precisely because most people skip it or paste something generic.
 You won't.

 ## Latest Articles

-- [How to Write a Cover Letter for Your First Job With No Experience](https://www.foundrole.com/blog/how-to-write-a-cover-letter-for-your-first-job-with-no-experience)
+- [Cover Letter for First Job, No Experience: 7-Step Guide](https://www.foundrole.com/blog/how-to-write-a-cover-letter-for-your-first-job-with-no-experience)

 ## Frequently Asked Questions

-### Can I use AI tools like ChatGPT to write my cover letter?
+### Can I use ChatGPT to write my cover letter?

 ---